SHINE Conference

 -

 Physical posters will be displayed in-person at each affiliate.
-To find the date and location of your poster session, check the conference schedule here.
+To find the date, location and schedule of your poster session, check the conference schedule here.

 You are responsible for setting up and taking down your poster.
-Please ensure your poster is set up by 8:00 A.M.
+Please ensure your poster is set up by the deadline given to you by the coordinator at your affiliate.
+(They will get in touch with you directly.)
 A display board and pushpins will be provided for set up.
 Please ensure your poster is taken down by 5:00 P.M.
 Unclaimed posters will not be saved.

 -